-Hold your kids back!
-While the USS Recruit looks like the world’s greatest piece of playground equipment, it’s not.
-Over 50,000 recruits learned basic naval procedure every year on this two-thirds-scale model of a destroyer escort, a land-bound ship afloat on a sea of concrete.
-Commissioned on July 27, 1949, the Recruit was the Navy’s only commissioned ship that never touched the water, and it was playfully nicknamed “USS Neversail” by recruits.
+At the height of the Naval Training Center (NTC), 50,000+ recruits a year learned basic naval procedures on this ship from 1949 to 1989.
+As the USS Recruit was the Navy’s only commissioned ship that never touched the water, it was playfully nicknamed “USS Neversail” by recruits.
 Here, recruits learned how to follow orders and how to maneuver around a ship.
 The Recruit was outfitted with standard naval rigging and even had a 3-inch gun.
 It was the first of three training structures built by the Navy after World War II, and it is the only one that remains.
-In 1982, the Recruit was reconditioned as a training guided-missile frigate.

 The USS Recruit served as a training ship until the NTC closed in 1997.
 The USS Recruit was designated a California State Historic Landmark on August 13, 2005, and is listed on the National Register of Historic Places (NARA).